The best Cinque Terre photo spots

 Cinque Terre is a beautiful stretch of coastline in north west Italy comprising the five small coastal villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 Each village has its own special character.
 From the extensive sandy beach resort of Monterosso al Mare, to the pretty harbour village of Vernazza.
 From the quiet rocky cliff-perched village of Corniglia, to Manarola with its iconic photo location looking back across the bay.
 Finally Riomaggiore with its pretty harbour and pebble beach.
 All five villages make for great Cinque Terre photo spots.

 All five villages lie within the UNESCO World Heritage Site of the ‘Cinque Terre National Park’.
 From top to bottom takes just 14 minutes by local train, cutting through tunnnels within the mountainside.
 Alternatively there are numerous boat trips between them.

 The whole area has become a Mecca for photographers, bloggers and THAT “picture postcard” view in Manarola?
-With inspiration from Polkadot Passport and Route Perfect Blog we went to seek out those coverted best photograph spots for ourselves.
-The camera I used for the images below is a Fuji X-T10, which has been recently superceded by the new Fuji X-T20 which you can read more about on Amazon.
+With inspiration from Polkadot Passport and Route Perfect Blog we went to seek out those coveted best photograph spots for ourselves.
+The camera I used for the images below is a Fuji X-T10, which has been recently superseded by the new Fuji X-T20 which you can read more about on Amazon.